aesara-devs/aesara/doc/extending/inplace.rst

    it does allow *optimizations* to substitute them in in a later phase.
-Therefore, typically, if you define an inplace operation, you will define a pure equivalent and an optimization which subsitutes one for the other.
+Therefore, typically, if you define an inplace operation, you will define a pure equivalent and an optimization which substitutes one for the other.
 Aesara will automatically verify if it is possible to do so and will refuse the substitution if it introduces inconsistencies.